forsaken-threads/diplomatic/readme.md

 This is a practical, yet sophisticated, HTTP client for making API calls and parsing their responses.
 Some of the basic features are *Response Handler* dependency injection, callback registration for the three basic response results - errored, failed, and successful - and the ability to print out a CLI version of the underlying cURL call for the ultimate in hands on debugging.

-The Diplomatic way is to attempt to be discrete at all costs.
+The **Diplomatic** way is to attempt to be discrete at all costs.
 It should almost never throw an exception.
-The Client safely tucks away all of the ugliness of handling the request and leaves any exception throwing for you to handle, in your own way, in your own time.
-You extend the ResponseHandler class, inject it into the Client, and the Client will silently collect all of the information it can about the response and pass it on to your handler.
+The *Client* safely tucks away all of the ugliness of handling the request and leaves any `Exception` throwing for you to handle, in your own way, in your own time.
+You extend the `ResponseHandler` class, inject it into the *Client*, and the *Client* will silently collect all of the information it can about the response and pass it on to your handler.
 What you do with it from there is up to you.

 ### Installation